 An important feature of this system is its ability to gracefully handle low energy conditions.
 Occasionally at sea the conditions are calm enough that only a small amount of charging is available for long enough that loads powered from the 24V supply bring the battery state of charge to the lower end of acceptable.
 When this occurs, the approach used to date is to turn off all non-critical loads on the system, leaving only the battery BMS active and the motor/drive power converter.

 In wave conditions, even during the calmest conditions, 10’s of watts are typically generated, this re-charges the battery system to a suitable state of charge for the loads to be turned back on.
 In tidal conditions, power generation may cease regularly, but within a period of 12 hours or less conditions suitable for power generation will occur again, allowing loads to be reestablished.
-This does mean that the power-converter connection is maintained at all times, and when ashore and no generation at all is available, the system must be carefully managed to keep the BMS from depleting the batteries entirely.
 The tidal system does need a brief “kick start” to resume operation, requiring approximately 100 W for a few seconds.
 This is manageable as long as disconnects occur at a reasonable state of charge.
 Additionally, implementing a low-power sleep mode during low-voltage disconnect periods could improve efficiency.

 Communications and Telemetry